-170 2.4.1 Methodology for crack monitoring via fringe pattern
+180 2.4.1 Methodology for crack monitoring via fringe pattern

-172 The employed interference fringe formation process generates equidistant distribution of continuous field seen as 173 dark and light zones overlaying the illuminated surface.
-Surface cracks are located by the break that cause in the 174 fringe continuation.
-Subsurface cracks starting deeper inside between the interface of canvas and the overlaying 175 painting layers are not causing break in fringe continuation unless they are affecting the illuminated surface.
-In 176 such case provoke inconsistency in fringe formation process.
-To register both surface and subsurface cracks all 177 the areas of inconsistencies in continuous field of fringes are registered and examined in each record.
-As the 178 crack reaches the surface the fringe inconsistency becomes more apparent till fringes localising and sizing the 179 crack appear as broken lines.
-The visual characteristic of the crack effect on the fringes of the interferogram is 180 the "broken" or "dead-end" fringes [31-33].
-The crack maps in this study are drawn by selecting the localized 181 fringe interruptions manually by the aid of software; the length of each crack is defined by the length of 182 interrupted fringes.
+182 The employed interference fringe formation process generates equidistant distribution of continuous field seen as 183 dark and light zones overlaying on the illuminated surface.
+Surface cracks are located by the break that cause in 184 the fringe continuation.
+So the fringes appear as dead-end fringes.
+Subsurface cracks starting deeper inside 185 between the interface of canvas and the overlaying painting layers are not causing break in fringe continuation 186 unless they are affecting the illuminated surface.
+In such case provoke inconsistency in fringe formation process 187 and the fringes appear as bend in the propagation.
+To register both surface and subsurface cracks in continuous 188 field of fringes all the areas of inconsistencies are registered and examined in each record.
+From hundreds of 189 images recording the birth of a crack it is retrieved that as the crack reaches the surface the fringe inconsistency 190 becomes more apparent till fringes localising and sizing the crack appear as broken lines.
+Then the crack has 191 reached the surface from the point of view that affects the surface and not from the point of view that is seen on the surface.
+In parallel examination with IR thermography images the DHSPI system located the crack to be born 192 193 many cycles before it is apparent in the IR image.
+The visual characteristic of the crack effect on the fringes of 194 the interferogram is the "broken" or "dead-end" fringes that have been classified and categorised in terms of 195 cause and effect [31-33].
+The crack maps in this study are drawn by selecting the localized fringe interruptions 196 manually by the aid of software; the length of each crack is defined by the length of interrupted fringes.

-183 During series of monitoring a crack indication may appear occasionally in one interferogram or in few 184 interferograms then another series of monitoring with another set of experimental parameters is applied to define 185 better the crack location and size.
-When the crack appears constantly in sequence of interferograms, the location 186 and size is steady and the crack interconnection and propagation is examined.
-This is performed by the 187 determination of coordinates describing the full length each time.
-The coordinates to express a crack-length are 188 scalar 'x' and 'y' measurements of planar objects.
-A crack map is produced using the full set of data of each 189 monitored sequence of interferograms.
-Each interferogram records the physical differentiation due to the impact 190 of the hidden cracks in respect to the illuminated surface.
+197 Crack evidence it is traced through the sequence of interferometric data in order to conclude crack presence.
+An 198 indication may appear occasionally in one interferogram or in few interferograms.
+During series of cross-199 checking monitoring tests with other sets of experimental parameters it is concluded the present or future 200 existent of crack.
+The same method it is used to define better the crack location and size.
+Instead if a crack is 201 constantly present in sequence of interferograms its location and size is confirmed.
+Thus the crack 202 interconnection and propagation is possible to be examined.
+This is performed by the determination of 203 coordinates describing the full length in each interferometric map.
+The coordinates to express a crack-length are 204 scalar 'x' and 'y' measurement on planar two-dimensional surface.
+A crack map is produced using the full set of 205 data of each monitored sequence of interferograms.
+Each interferogram records the physical differentiation of the 206 surface due to the impact of the - hidden but existed- cracks in respect to the illuminated surface.